 Starring Tom Cruise, Annabelle Wallis, Jake Johnson, Courtney B. Vance, Sofia Boutella, Russell Crowe

 Starring Tom Cruise as Nick Morton, in another dedicated, seemingly effortless performance in an action picture, the film picks up with our hero and his reluctant partner fortune hunting in the Middle East.
-The two are Army officers who’ve stumbled on the tomb of Ahmanet, while disobeying practically every order given to them by their superior officers.
+The two are Army officers who’ve stumbled on the tomb of Ahmanet while disobeying practically every order given to them by their superior officers.
 Jennifer Halsey, an archaeologist played Annabelle Wallis, joins forces with the men, and together they unleash an ancient curse of unspeakable evil, in truly inept fashion.
-Rather than wasting time creating suspense, the film steamrolls past any possible build-up, and unleashes the Mummy first thing.
-The remainder of the movie deals with Morton and Halsey working together to eliminate the catastrophic power, before she…probably some kind of end of the world scenario, but I honestly don’t remember her plot.
+Rather than wasting time creating suspense, the film steamrolls past any possible build-up and unleashes the Mummy first thing.
+The remainder of the movie deals with Morton and Halsey working together to eliminate the catastrophic power before she… I don’t remember her plot; probably some kind of an end of the world scenario.
 The Mummy, Princess Ahmanet, was second best in her Fathers eye, dwarfed by the existence of her brother, and so she murders her whole family.
 Making your monster even the slightest bit sympathetic is problematic in a blockbuster.
 The best example of a movie monster for me is Jaws, and what was his backstory?
 Filmmaker Alex Kurtzman would have been wise to follow that example.
 No sympathetic backstory, please.
 A large dose of the plot concerns the secret organization known as Prodigium, an excuse for Universal to contrive their “cinematic universe.”
-Russel Crowe plays Dr. Jekyll setting himself up for a follow up solo effort (although it seems pointless after this movie’s lack of success).
+Russel Crowe plays Dr. Jekyll setting himself up for a follow-up solo effort (although it seems pointless after this movie’s lack of success).
 Dr. Jekyll runs Prodigium, giving very long expositions, and teasing us with the inevitable Mr. Hyde appearance.

 For the record, The Mummy: Tomb of the Dragon Emperor is the only worse film in The Mummy franchise.